vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

   !!! note

         Use the correct branch.
-        Nebula Graph 2.x and 3.x have different RPC protocols.
+        NebulaGraph 2.x and 3.x have different RPC protocols.

 2. Access the directory `nebula-importer`.